-The current estimation of the AdV raw data stream flow is 2 TB/day.
+The current estimation of the AdV raw data stream flow is 2 TB/day (23 MB/s).
 These data are used for commissioning and detector characterization ("detchar") studies.
-They are stored in the Cascina circular buffer.
-The raw data taken during Science Run are copied to the two CCs with tape storages.
+They are stored in the Cascina circular buffer (6 months).
+The raw data taken during Science Runs, astrowatch and calibration periods are copied to the two CCs with tape storages.
 The commissioning raw data are lost after the depth of the circular buffer, except the part that have been backed-up for longer time as "Interesting segments".
-For commissioning periods, the interest of copying ~ 5 minutes of raw data per day to the CCs is being discussed.